armunro/cobalt/README.md

 # cobalt
-Clean Automoation Pipelines for everyone to anything
+Clean automation piplines for everyone to everything